ryan-roemer/django-cloud-browser/INSTALL.rst

 as this is the most compatible approach (and has no further configuration).

-However, this is not efficient, as the CSS and JavaScript files should be separately staticly served.
-If you separately serve up the Cloud Browser static media directory, the application will use links instead of inline code dumps.
+However, this is not efficient, as the CSS and JavaScript files should be separately statically served.
+If you separately serve the Cloud Browser static media directory, the application will use links instead of inline code dumps.
 To enable this, simply symlink the Cloud Browser static media directory to wherever your static media is served from (in this case "/path/to/static_media"